flyingmachine/nanoc-blog/content/programming/why-programmers-need-frameworks.md

 created_at: Tue Aug 13 2019 16:00:00 -0500
 kind: article
 categories: programming
-summary: "As I've used Clojure over the years, I've gotten the impression that there's a strong aversion to using frameworks."
+summary: "It seems like there's a strong aversion to using frameworks in the Clojure community.
+Other languages might need frameworks, but not ours!
+Libraries all the way, baby!"
 ---

-It seems like there's a strong aversion to using frameworks in the Cloljure community.
+It seems like there's a strong aversion to using frameworks in the Clojure community.
 Other languages might need frameworks, but not ours!
 Libraries all the way, baby!

 This attitude did not develop without reason.
 Many of us came to Clojure after getting burned on magical frameworks like Rails, where